-• Stress of the existence and importance of a national community;

-- Exclusion of the foreign; Social Darwinism; ethnocentrism; ethnic separatism; - Authoritarianism, anti-pluralism, opposition to democracy; - Anti-socialism, focus on competition and performance; - Authoritarian state; - Scapegoating; - Orientation on traditions; apologetic concept of history; - A political style that features demagogy and acceptance of violence.
+- Stress on the existence and importance of a national community; - Exclusion of the foreign; Social Darwinism; ethnocentrism; ethnic separa- - Authoritarianism, anti-pluralism, opposition to democracy; - Anti-socialism; focus on competition and performance; - Authoritarian state; - Scapegoating; - Orientation to traditions; apologetic concept of history; - A political style that features demagogy and acceptance of violence.

-The core of right-wing extremism can be summarised as consisting in the principles of 1) authoritarian populism guided by the leadership principle, 2) nationalism, 3) the friend/enemy scheme, and 4) militarism (Fuchs forthcoming).
-This paper analysed how voters of Norbert Hofer expressed their support on Facebook.
+The core of right-wing extremism can be summarized as consisting in the principles of 1) authoritarian populism guided by the leadership principle, 2) nationalism, 3) the friend-enemy scheme, and 4) militarism (Fuchs 2017, 2018a).
+This chapter analysed how voters of Norbert Hofer expressed their support on Facebook.
 The analysis showed that all key elements of right-wing extremism could be found in online comments.

 The leadership principle online was expressed as admiration for Hofer and Strache.
 Both were seen as charismatic leaders, to whom voters have an emotional relationship.
 Supporters projected Austrian nationalism into the image of superhuman leaders.
-Hofer was described as sympathetic, young, good-looking, which reduced politics to personalisation.
-Austrian nationalism online was expressed by arguments that claimed that a unitary Austrian nation consisting of a homogeneous Austrian-born linguistic and cultural community exists that is under threat by immigration, refugees, socialists, communists, Greens, critical media and transnational institutions such as the EU.
+Hofer was described as sympathetic, young and goodlooking, which reduced politics to personalisation.
+Austrian nationalism was expressed online through arguments claiming that a unitary Austrian nation consisting of a homogeneous Austrian-born linguistic and cultural community exists and is under threat by immigration, refugees, socialists, communists, Greens, critical media and transnational institutions such as the EU.

-The friend/enemy scheme online could be found in the analysed dataset in the form of Manichean views of and hatred spread against the Green party presidential candidate Alexander Van der Bellen, journalists, the European Union, the Austrian Broadcasting Corporation ORF, migrants, refugees, Islam, social democrats and the Green party.
-Van der Bellen was characterised as dictator, communist, animal, dirty, ill, ugly, old, dishevelled and grotty.
+The friend-enemy scheme online could be found in the analysed dataset in the form of Manichean views of and hatred spread against the Green Party presidential candidate Alexander Van der Bellen, journalists, the European Union, the Austrian Broadcasting Corporation ORF, migrants, refugees, Islam, social democrats and the Green party.
+Van der Bellen was characterized as dictator, communist, animal, dirty, ill, ugly, old, dishevelled and grotty.
 Immigrants and refugees were seen as the main threat to the Austrian nation.
-Users made use of cultural, economic, criminal and gender stereotypes.
-Elements of online militarism and militancy were present in the form of violent threats to and death wishes for politicians such as Alexander Van der Bellen, writers and journalists.
+Users employed cultural, economic, criminal and gender stereotypes.
+Online militarism was present in the form of violent threats to and death wishes for politicians such as Alexander Van der Bellen, writers and journalists.

-The overall result of the analysis is that right-wing extremist ideology was very significantly observable in the comments made on the Facebook pages of the leading FPÖ politicians Heinz-Christian Strache and Norbert Hofer.
-Online leadership ideology, online nationalism, new racism online and online xenophobia, the friend/enemy-scheme online, and online militarism constitute important elements of right-wing extremism online.
-On the one hand, demagogues exercise far-right ideology "from above".
-On the other hand such ideology can only persists through hegemony "from below".
-Social media are an important medium that fosters right-wing extremist responses from below to far-right ideology from above.
-As a result of violence propagated online, Alexander Van der Bellen was after the May 2016 presidential election put under special police protection.
+The overall conclusion of my analysis is that right-wing extremist ideology was very observable and significant in the comments made on the Facebook pages of the leading FPÖ politicians Heinz-Christian Strache and Norbert Hofer.
+Leadership ideology, nationalism, new racism and xenophobia, the friend-enemy scheme, and militarism constitute important elements of rightwing extremism online.
+On the one hand, demagogues exercise far-right ideology 'from above'.
+On the other hand, such ideology can only persist through hegemony 'from below'.
+Social media is instrumental in fostering both rightwing extremist responses from below and far-right ideology from above.
+As a result of violence propagated online, after the May 2016 presidential election Alexander Van der Bellen was put under special police protection.
 One Facebook posting had published his private address and called for terrorist attacks against him.
-Figure 16 shows some examples of online violence in the context of the Austrian presidential election.
+Figure 8.a shows some examples of online violence in the context of the Austrian presidential election.